 I will now take the reader to a few places in Nubra, in each of which something will be found that is worthy of note. the village of Chamshan I got evidence of a flood, not a great one, the action of which illustrates the way in which some of the substance of the fans accumulates.
-The fans in Nubra are uncommonly perfect in form, that is, complete, undenuded.
+The fans in Nubrā are uncommonly perfect in form, that is, complete, undenuded.
 Chamshan is on a fan in front of a ravine that leads up to some of the highest mountains, which feed glaciers that occupy the head of the ravine.
-I have not gone up this side valley-I was told that it contained three lakes; whether these are confined by the glacier or by masses of débris I do not know.
+I have not gone up this side valley.
+I was told that it contained three lakes; whether these are confined by the glacier or by masses of débris I do not know.
 In May or June of the year 1866 one of these lakes forced its barrier, and a flood came down the ravine and over part of the fan.
 The flood lasted three or four days (while the lake was emptying).
-It came over some ten acres of cultivated land. which it spoilt by depositing on it a layer of coarse rather sharp sand.
-All villages on fans are subject to such floods as this if no deep channel has been cut by the waters for themselves; that is to say, there cannot be complete safety from such rushes of water and sediment, unless, since the accumulation of the fan, the stream has become a denuding one, and has worn down a channel for itself, from the mouth of the ravine, so deep that no possible flood can bring the waters over the bank.
-Charasa, on the right bank of the Nubra River, is about the most conspicuous village in the district.
+It came over some ten acres of cultivated land, which it spoilt by depositing on it a layer of coarse rather sharp sand.
+All villages on fans are subject to such floods as this if no deep channel has been cut by the waters for themselves; that is to say, there cannot be complete safety from such rushes of water and sediment, unless, since the accumulation of the fan; the stream has become a denuding one, and has worn down a channel for itself, from the mouth of the ravine, so deep that no possible flood can bring the waters over the bank. the right bank of the Nubra River, is about the most conspicuous village in the district.
 At one time it was also the most important, for here lived the hereditary rulers of Nubra, who ruled under the Gyalpo or Raja of Ladakh.
 The houses of Charasa are built on an isolated steep-faced rock, which stands up away from the mountain side; it is some 200 yards long and 150 feet high.
 All the upper part of it is covered with white buildings; the loftiest of them is the monastery; they were formerly defended by a wall - of which parts still remain - running along the rock at varying levels, and flanked by towers.
+With the exception of the Lāmās, the people of the village live on the rock in winter only; for summer they have other dwellings scattered about by their fields, but for warmth in winter they crowd to their old fortress.
+Here the buildings are crowded so close together, the space occupied is so completely roofed over-pathways and all-that when filled with human beings and with cattle it must indeed be warm.

-^{} To reach Charāsa one fords the Nubrā River, which there flows in numerous channels.
+^{} To reach Charasa one fords the Nubra River, which there flows in numerous channels.
 At the end of September 21⁄2 feet was the greatest depth found in them.
-A little later we forded the Shāyok itself and found there the same maximum depth.
+A little later we forded the Shayok itself and found there the same maximum depth.